juglab/HDN/README.md

 ### Information

-This repository hosts the the code for the **[publication](https://openreview.net/forum?id=DfMqlB0PXjM&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2022%2FConference%2FAuthors%23your-submissions))** **Removing Pixel Noises and Spatial Artefacts with Generative Diversity Denoising Methods**.
+This repository hosts the the code for the **[publication](https://openreview.net/forum?id=DfMqlB0PXjM&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2022%2FConference%2FAuthors%23your-submissions))** **Interpretable Unsupervised Diversity Denoising and Artefact Removal **.

 ### Citation
 If you find our work useful in your research, please consider citing: